Call Us 03334553378

 The treatment took place in three stages.

-After each visit, the only aftercare was to wear stockings for a week.
-The whole treatment cost £1,895, and Emilie is delighted with the results.
+After each visit, the only aftercare was the minor discomfort to wear stockings for a week and Emilie is delighted with the results.